toastal/toastal/README.rst

      `darcs <http://darcs.net>`_
         “Darcs is a free and open source, cross-platform version control system, […] with a very different approach: focus on changes rather than snapshots.
 Darcs offers a freer way of working, and a simpler user interface.”
 Ever thought it was weird that the order of patches matters in Git when the output is the same?
 • Ask your code communities & workplace to switch to an alternative code forge or officially back a mirror on an alternative.
 If that cannot be done, ask your code communities & workplace to at least allow additions to its larger ecosystem from these alternatives (plugins, packages, etc.) as well as posting a public mailing address to email code patches.
-• Oppose all attempts to standardize, endorse, or weigh anything in GitHub’s specific favor (like shorthands for packages)
+• Oppose all attempts to standardize, endorse, or weigh anything in MS GitHub’s specific favor (like shorthands for packages)
 • Make sure educational institutions aren’t requiring students to sign up for proprietary accounts.
 It’s bad enough that the next generation continues to be trained in Adobe Suite & Microsoft Office instead of :ac:`FLOSS` / ethical options, but now Git & other :ac:`VCS` are in the same boat where fundamentals can be learned that don’t require a proprietary service (and universites in particular have the resources to self-host at least cgit).
 If you are doing a workshop, bootcamp, or other smaller beginner-related activity, this rule should still apply.
 (German school are `looking into it <https://codeberg.org/forgejo/sustainability/issues/28>`_!)

 Then why are you even here?